Internet-of-People/iop-location-based-network/doc/INSTALL.md

 preprocessor macro for the project, see Project/Properties/C++/Preprocessor/Preprocessor Definitions.
 Otherwise windows system headers will define macros `min` and `max` and brake standard expressions like `std::numeric_limits<int>::max()`.
+Also define `ELPP_THREAD_SAFE` to activate thread-safe mode for logging.
 Before building the project, you also have to change the executable format for the project under Project/Properties/C++/Code Generation/Runtime Library from the selected "Multithreaded Debug DLL" to "Multithreaded Debug",